mikblack/GENE360-PopDiv/GENE360-popDiv.md

 To get started, we need to load some data.
 I have placed a zip file containing the data files on the GENE360 Blackboard page.
-Download and unzip this file - then we need to tell RStudio where to find the data.
+Download and unzip this file - it should create a folder called **GENE360_1000_genomes** which contains all the files we need.
+Move this to wherever you would like it on your computer (or just leave it where it is if that works for you) - next we need to tell RStudio where to find the data.
+The easiest way to do that is to create an R project.

-This involves “setting the working directory” for R - choose “Set Working Directory” and then “Choose Directory” from the “Session” menu in RStudio, and then find the folder containing the module data and click “Open”.
+To do this, select “New Project” from the File menu, then select “Existing Directory” and use the “Browse” button to select the **GENE360_1000_genomes** folder.
+Once you’ve done this, click “Create Project”.

+R will now restart, and you should see the contents of the **GENE360_1000_genomes** folder display in the “Files” tab in the panel on the botom right of the RStudio application.

+Choose “New File” and then “R Script” from the file menu - this will open a blank file where you can save your R commands.
+Save this new as something informative (e.g., “gene360-tutorial.R”) - the new file should now appear in the “Files” panel.

 The first data set we will look at contains genetic data on just a few loci (specific points in the genome) across the various populations being studied.
 Looking at this small data set will give you a feel for what we mean by “genotype data” for a particular locus.

-Open RStudio and read in the first data set using the following command:
+Read in the first data set using the following command:

 ``` r
 ## Read in the SNP data